 What are the requirements for refertilization?

 Restoring a woman’s fertility only makes sense if she can still ovulate.
 Therefore, the age and also the oocyte reserve (measured by the AMH value) is decisive for whether a woman can become pregnant again.
+You can test your AMH level from the comfort of your own home with our self-test.
 In addition, the length of the fallopian tubes also plays a role.
 The two ends must add up to at least 4 cm for them to be surgically rejoined.

 Refertilization procedure: How is the operation performed?

 If you want to get pregnant again after sterilization, you will have to undergo a procedure under general anesthesia.
 The surgery is performed either minimally invasively through an incision at the level of the navel or abdominally through an abdominal incision.
 The separated ends of the fallopian tubes are rejoined and the scarred parts are removed.
 The suturing of the tissue is done step by step.
 At the end of the procedure, a permeability test of the fallopian tubes is performed.

 Risks of this procedure are mainly due to general anesthesia.
 In rare cases, thrombosis, inflammation of the abdominal cavity or secondary bleeding may occur.
 The risk of ectopic pregnancy is also higher after refertilization.

 What are the chances of success with a refertilization?

 If the test for tubal patency was successful, there is theoretically an immediate possibility of becoming pregnant again.
 However, the chances of success of a refertilization are reduced if there was a lot of scar tissue on the fallopian tubes.
 A 2017 study examined pregnancy rates after successful refertilization in 10686 women.
 The researchers found pregnancy rates ranging from 42% to 69% after refertilization.